 This is a link to a Bankrate.com story.

-The Fast Money traders share their trades for Thursday.
+The "Fast Money" traders share their final trades of the day.

 Get the best of CNBC in your inbox